exercism/groovy/docs/TESTS.md

+## Fetch the exercise

-1) In a Command Prompt or Terminal, fetch the first exercise.
+In a Command Prompt or Terminal, fetch the first exercise.

 ```
 C:\Users\You>exercism fetch groovy